J0hn1975/MS2-Santorini/README.md

 > 11. A 404 error page will be displayed in the event of a incorrect URL being entered.
 The standard nav can be used to navigate back to the site pages.
 > 12. The two social links both go to Youtube and Tripadvisor respectively, both open in separate pages.

+Overall results:
+> * The above physical tests passed on each device they were tested on.
+On the mobile version of Chrome however, the Aladin font used on the hero text falls back to cursive.

+### Browser Tests
+> * Firefox Developer Edition - All nav links, features and website work as expected
+> * Google Chrome - All nav links, features and website work as expected
+> * Firefox Developer Edition - All nav links, features and website work as expected